PoeticsAI/verb-public/src/index.md

         <div class="md:w-5/12">
             <h4 class="text-reddish uppercase">Admin does not equal writing</h4>
             <h3 class="mb-6 leading-none">Characters are the lifeblood of your writing.
 Keeping track of them is crucial but a headache.</h3>
-            <p class="md:w-10/12 w-full text-[20px] mb-8">Verb extracts your characters as you write and gives you a holistic picture of how each one is used.
-It helps you keep it together and our AI generate language and plot even better.</p>
+            <p class="md:w-10/12 w-full text-[20px] mb-8">Get a holistic picture of how each of your characters is used with no extra work – Verb automatically extracts and tracks characters as your write so you don't have to. </p>
             <img src="/media/character.png" alt="" class="rounded-[20px] shadow-defined mb-16" />
         </div>
         <div class="md:w-5/12">